nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ```

 <div markdown="span" class="alert alert-primary">
-Note: When creating a new student or tuition class with the `add` command, you can use the `r/` tag to add remarks  directly.
+ℹ️ Note: When creating a new student or tuition class with the `add` command, you can use the `r/` tag to add remarks  directly.
 </div>

 ### 3.7 Find student/tuition class